luprader/BscThesis_Biology_uibk/R/notebook.md

 The resulting variables for both years are commented out in "1.3-model_var-select.r" right now.

 The yearly occurrence plots were also updated with the new cleaned occurrence data.

+### 18/08/2023
+For variable selection a PCA for the land cover classes was conducted by creating binary columns for each present class.
+The PCA results in many dimensions with small explained variances (<15%).
+A PCA of the scaled bioclim variables is very successful in comparison, so maybe the method is implemented wrong.
+Plots were created to visualize the PCA results for land cover.